kubeshop/testkube/docs/docs/12-Secrets.md

 ### Secret Environment Variables

 Secret Environment Variables pass environment variables for the executor itself like `--env` when `--env` cannot be used because it contains sensitive information.
-Instead a k8s secret can be created and passed with `--secret-env <k8s-secret-name>=<secret-key>`.
+Instead a k8s secret can be created and passed with `--secret-env <secret-key>=<k8s-secret-name>`.

-For example, if the executor needs `env-secret` from the secret, it can be passed using `--secret-env my-env-secret=env-secret` and executor will receive it as `env-secret`:
+For example, if the executor needs `env-secret` from the secret, it can be passed using `--secret-env env-secret=my-env-secret` and executor will receive it as `env-secret`:

 ```yaml
 apiVersion: v1